-Carolina Public Press is publishing a three-part series focusing on the Mountain Mist Mine and concerns from the community regarding the permit review process for the mine to operate.
-In this last part, reporter Jack Igelman explains the permitting process, actions the community members have taken and the upcoming hearing for the petition.
+Carolina Public Press published a three-part series focusing on the Mountain Mist Mine and concerns from the community regarding the permit review process for the mine to operate.
+In this last part, reporter Jack Igelman explained the permitting process, the actions the community members have taken, and the upcoming hearing for the petition.
 To read part one and two in the series.

 In North Carolina, mines greater than 1 acre require a state permit.
 In 2019, an investigation by Carolina Public Press following a tip from a neighbor triggered an inspection of the Mountain Mist Mine in McDowell County, leading to two violations for mining without a permit.
 Two years later, the N.C.
 Department of Environmental Quality, issued a permit to allow the mine to extract dimension stone from an open pit that is adjacent to the rural, residential community of Hicks Chapel.